medic/cht-core/API_v1.md

   Message string in a supported format like Muvuku or Textforms.

-  If missing message parameter then HTTP body should contain parsed form in JSON format.
+  If missing `message` parameter then HTTP body should contain parsed form in JSON format including a `reported_date` value.

 - `reported_date`